 Here’s an intelligent response directed towards people for whom individual choice is more important than community health.

 Governor Gavin Newsome (California).
 20th.
 March 2020 Nice balance of care and power.
 Understands that knowledge can address both panic and indifference.
 Unfortunately, the tide later turned against California.

-And here’s the real Australia – the people our wannabe AMurican political elites never let you see and most seem not to know exists. (warning – contains honest, intelligent and compassionate language).
+– the people our wannabe AMurican political elites never let you see and most seem not to know exists. (warning – contains honest, intelligent and compassionate language).
 And for a straight-talking Australian doctor see here.

 The mess-age of politicians – a sample of the party-serving and lobby-serving misinformation issued by politicians.
 Here refuted by an American physician.